-Overall land use in West Sadsbury has remained relatively unchanged since the 1994 Comprehensive Plan, although significant development has occurred since that time, notably development of a commercial nature along Route 30 and industrial development along Lower Valley Road.
+Overall land use in West Sadsbury has remained relatively unchanged since the 1994 Comprehensive Plan.
+Overall land use categorization in West Sadsbury has remained relatively unchanged since the 1994 Comprehensive Plan, although significant development has occurred since that time, notably development of a commercial nature along Route 30 and further industrial development along Lower Valley Road.
 Further development and redevelopment has the potential to incrementally change the density and intensity of land uses in the Township.
 This section provides an inventory and analysis of current land use that serves as a basis for analyzing future development patterns.